confluentinc/ksql/docs/tutorials/clickstream-docker.rst

         ksql>
         Exiting KSQL.

-2. Navigate to the demo directory in the Docker container:
+2. Navigate to the tutorial directory in the Docker container:

    .. code:: bash